One-Hit Wonders: The Song Is Remembered, but Do You Remember the Artist?

 It has been featured in several movie soundtracks and is often used to arouse sports fans in stadiums and arenas.
 “Who Let the Dogs Out” was the first hit for a Bahamian group called the Baha Men.
 Released in 2000, it caught on quickly and ended up winning the prize for Best Dance Recording at the 2001 Grammy Awards.
 As for the Baha Men, they have recorded other songs for movies, but they still ride the wave of this hit.
-They still continue to play shows.
+They still continue to play an occasional show and will be celebrating their 25th anniversary next year.

 Vanilla Ice — “Ice Ice Baby”